Shotgun Safety Code of Practice

 • Never break fences, walls, rails or hedges.

-• Try to avoid walking through standing crops or allow your dog to do so.
+• Try to avoid walking through standing crops or allowing your dog to do so.

 • Keep your dog under control.